Edinburgh Military Tattoo Tour - Clyde Coast Tourism

 - 3pm - Arrive at Stirling Castle and enjoy a visit for 2 hours.
 There is also a cafe and restaurant here for those who wish to grab a bite to eat. (entrance to castle and lunch not included).
 Please purchase a Historic Environment Scotland Pass which will gain you access to the castle with no need to queue and includes other attractions during your cruise like Edinburgh Castle.

 - 5pm - Make way for the Tattoo.
 We will arrive in Edinburgh early which will give you some free time to explore the shops, grab a bite to eat or enjoy a good Scottish dram in an Edinburgh City tavern.
 This is non guided however, your guide will be on hand at all times should you require some assistance.
 We should arrive in Edinburgh between 6 - 7pm traffic depending

 - 9pm -Tattoo Starts.
 The show lasts for approximately 100 minutes, We will be waiting on hand at the end of the show where we will meet you and bring you back to the bus.
 We ask that everyone makes their way promptly to the meeting point to get back to Greenock in plenty of time.

 - 11pm - Make way back for Greenock

 - 12.30am - Arrive back at your ship in plenty of time.

 Cost: £80 per person.

-Not Included: Entrance fees, Tattoo tickets and meals.
+Not Included: Entrance fees to attractions, Tattoo tickets and meals.

 We also conduct tours at Invergordon and Edinburgh Ports.
 For more information, please contact us.